Quiz: Name Every Irish Player To Represent The Lions Since 2001

 In this quiz, we’re including all fixtures, so you will have to name some of the Irish players who may have only played the midweek games.

-We have compiled a list of 37 players, including one player who made his first appearance in 1997 but also featured on the 2001 tour.
+We have compiled a list of 37 players, including two players who made their first appearances in 1997 but also featured on the 2001 tour.

 To help you along, we’ve included the year the player made his first appearance for the Lions, his position and the number of appearances that player made in his whole Lions career.